daryllxd/lifelong-learning/programming/ruby/design/refactoring/refactoring-from-good-to-great.md

 > Local variable `orders_within_range`, select.
 Extract temp to query.

 - 2 methods of 1 line are usually better than 1 method with 2 lines.
 - Put the unimportant stuff inside the `private` keyword, so it is easier to read because you know it's not important.
 This is like a hint because you say that `orders_within_range` is not part of the core functionality of the class.
+This is an implementation detail that we aren't interested in.
 - We've also encouraged reuse.
 - I would do this right away as opposed to waiting for stuff.
 - Almost no temp methods within the method, I extract them out to query methods that are private, because *methods should have one job, and when I see a local within a method, it's a hint that there's probably 2 jobs.*